Wired (Mallory Knox album)

-Wired is the third studio album by British rock band Mallory Knox.
-It was released on March 10, 2017 and is the third and last album to feature Mikey Chapman on lead vocals.
+Wired is the third studio album by the British rock band Mallory Knox.
+It was released on 10 March 2017 and is the last album to feature Mikey Chapman on lead vocals.

 Background and composition

 Prior to joining the 2015 edition of Warped Tour in America, bassist Sam Douglas began to feel stressed.
-Initially, he presumed it to be burnout, however, upon visiting a doctor, he was prescribed anti-depressants.
+Initially, he presumed it to be burnout; however, upon visiting a doctor, he was prescribed anti-depressants.
 They made Douglas feel sick, and when Mallory Knox was on Warped Tour, he was "miserable.
 I didn't want to talk to anyone."
 The rest of the band was aware of Douglas' mental state, and subsequently held meetings in an attempt to, as vocalist Mikey Chapman describes, "try as a group to help him through."

 Following the end of a UK tour in October 2015, the band began writing for Wired.
 The group initially had only one or two ideas.
 Douglas explained: "We can't write on the road, we need a rehearsal room ...
 [It] was daunting because it can take a couple of months to see what direction we're going in."
 Chapman mentioned that they were under a lot of stress and "were feeling a bit adrift."
 The band subsequently wrote "Giving It Up" in an hour and a half.
 The song gave the group "confidence and the vision to see what the record would become."